otaviojava/jcassandra-book/06-java-driver.md

 ```

 With that, we performed a complete example with the Cassandra Driver, and completed the entire CRUD cycle within the `Category` column family.
-Using the Driver is very good since we have access to all queries within the CQL, however, this ends up giving a great job, after all, for each operation we have to do the conversion to the Java type at all times.
+Using the Driver is very good since we have access to all queries within the CQL, however, this ends up performing great, after all, for each operation, we have to convert to the Java type at all times.
+Is there any way to decrease the amount of code to work with Cassandra?
+The answer is yes, Cassandra also has tools that work to convert entities into native codes: Mappers.

 Is there any way to decrease the amount of code to work with Cassandra?
 The answer is yes, Cassandra also has tools that work to convert entities into native codes: Mappers.